-As the gateway to the 19 Pueblo’s the Indian Pueblo Cultural Centers seeks to provide opportunities and connections to Pueblo Artisans and Entrepreneurs.
+As the Gateway to the 19 Pueblos, the Indian Pueblo Cultural Center seeks to provide opportunities and connections to Pueblo artisans and entrepreneurs.

 The Indian Pueblo Innovative Entrepreneurship program (IPIE)

 The Indian Pueblo Innovative Entrepreneurship (IPIE) program is a new initiative presented in partnership with the Indian Pueblo Cultural Center and Creative Startups designed to support Indigenous entrepreneurs in New Mexico.

 It is a series of 10 free business workshops taking place Fall 2020 – Spring 2021.

 Through this program we seek to collaborate with contemporary Pueblo artists who draw on the past to influence our culture’s evolution and guide us into the future.
 This space features rotating shows while providing art collectors a new avenue to support the growth and care of our special object collection, which contains nearly 4,000 items of historical and cultural significance to our 19 Pueblo communities.

 This program supports the mission of the Indian Pueblo Cultural Center by showcasing Native American hand-made art, creating an outlet for artists to sell their work directly, and encourages dialogue with our guests while educating about Pueblo arts and culture.